History of Bolivia (1809–1920): Struggle for independence

 On July 16, 1809, Pedro Domingo Murillo led another revolt by criollos and mestizos (those of mixed European and Indian ancestry) in La Paz and proclaimed an independent state in Upper Peru in the name of Ferdinand VII.
 The loyalty to Ferdinand was a pretense used to legitimize the independence movement.
 By November 1809, Cochabamba, Oruro, and Potosí had joined Murillo.
-Although the revolt was put down by royalist forces sent to La Paz by the viceroy of Peru and to Chuquisaca by the viceroy of Río de La Plata, Upper Peru was never again completely controlled by Spain.
+Although the revolt was put down by royalist forces sent to La Paz by the viceroy of Peru and to Chuquisaca by the viceroy of Río de La Plata, Upper Peru was never again entirely controlled by Spain.

 During the following seven years, Upper Peru became the battleground for forces of the independent United Provinces of the Río de la Plata and royalist troops from Viceroyalty of Peru.
-Although the royalists repulsed four Argentine invasions, guerrillas controlled most of the countryside, where they formed six major republiquetas, or zones of insurrection.
+Although the royalists repulsed four Argentine invasions, guerrillas controlled most of the countryside, where they formed six significant republiquetas, or zones of insurrection.
 In these zones, local patriotism would eventually develop into the fight for independence.

-By 1817 Upper Peru was relatively quiet and under the control of Lima.
+By 1817, Upper Peru was relatively quiet and under the control of Lima.
 After 1820 the Conservative Party criollos supported General Pedro Antonio de Olañeta, a Charcas native, who refused to accept the measures by the Spanish Cortes (legislature) to conciliate the colonies after the liberal revolution in Spain.
 Olañeta, convinced that these measures threatened royal authority, refused to join the royalist forces or the rebel armies under the command of Simón Bolívar and Antonio José de Sucre.
 Olañeta did not relinquish his command even after the Peruvian royalists included him and his forces in the capitulation agreement following their defeat in the Battle of Ayacucho in 1824, the final battle of the wars of independence in Latin America.
-Olañeta continued a quixotic war until Sucre's forces defeated his forces, and he was killed by his own men on April 1, 1825, in a battle that effectively ended Spanish rule in Upper Peru.
+Olañeta continued a quixotic war until Sucre's forces defeated his forces, and he was killed by his men on April 1, 1825, in a battle that effectively ended Spanish rule in Upper Peru.